omriv88/jenkins/README.md

 # Deploy jenkins and jobs
-setup.sh script that build and run docker image on container and deploy 2 jenkins jobs - the first job is freestyle job that get any pull request from github and build antoher pipeline job - that run python file and print " Devops is great"
+setup.sh script that build and run docker image on container and deploy 2 jenkins jobs - the first job is freestyle job that get any pull requests from github and build antoher pipeline job - that run python script and print " Devops is great"